Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Grand Canyon

-The iconic southern rim of the Grand Canyon is a short drive from Sedona
+The iconic southern rim of the Grand Canyon is a short drive from Sedona.

 Aerial view of the scenic Grand Canyon

-📍 Google Maps | Phone: 1 (928) 638-7888 | Website | Hours: Open 24/7 | Entrance: $35 per person
+📍 Google Maps | Phone: 1 (928) 638-7888 | Website | Hours: Open 24/7 | Entrance: $35 per vehicle

 Arguably the world’s most recognizable natural wonder, the Grand Canyon is worth seeing at least once in your life.
 The drive to the south rim from Sedona only takes a couple of hours, so pack a bag for the Grand Canyon and make a day trip out of it!